“Are you ready?” John asked.

 The desire to elbow him was overwhelming.
 “Yes, well, I think that’s enough alliteration for one evening, don’t you?”

-Olivia grinned when he dropped her hand, and it was then the resemblance to her brother truly became apparent.
+Olivia grinned when he dropped her hand, and it was then that the resemblance to her brother truly became apparent.
 When she smiled, you felt as though you’d become her whole world.
 “Your Grace, I wanted to thank you for what you did the other day.”
 She glanced around us, lowering her voice.
-“For Jane.
+“For Elizabeth.
 She’s my dearest friend.”

-Olivia nodded.
 “You may indeed.
 The Baroness of Norridgewock is planning another recital.”

 “I’ll be there,” I told her.